alexjohnson84/crib/readme.md

 ### Overview:
 CribbageCoach consists of 3 parts
-* Stateless API with Cribbage Logic Built in (gameplay)
+* Stateless API with Cribbage Logic (gameplay)
-* Machine Learning Models w/ artificial (models)
+* Machine Learning Models w/ artificial game generation and log parsing (models)
 * Frontend Flask Application (app)

 If you wish to use this application to run your own experiments, see the